Birth rate: Germany

-The birth rate in Germany is only 8.3 per thousand, lower than the UK and France (which have smaller populations).
+The birth rate in Germany is only 8.3 per thousand, lower than the UK and France.

 Ireland

 In Europe as of July 2011, Ireland's birth rate was 16.5 per 1000 (3.5 percent higher than the next-ranked country, the UK).

 Japan

 As of 2016, Japan has the third lowest crude birth rate (i.e. not allowing for the population's age distribution) in the world, with only Saint Pierre and Miquelon and Monaco having lower crude birth rates.
 Japan has an unbalanced population with many elderly but few young people, and this is projected to be more extreme in the future, unless there are major changes.
 An increasing number of Japanese people are staying unmarried: between 1980 and 2010, the percentage of the population who had never married increased from 22% to almost 30%, even as the population continued to age, and by 2035 one in four people will not marry during their childbearing years.
 The Japanese sociologist Masahiro Yamada coined the term "parasite singles" for unmarried adults in their late 20s and 30s who continue to live with their parents.